 Note: You can right-click that Template (or click the pushpin in its lower right corner), to pin it to the New list:

-When you select the Template, Excel will open a new workbook which will automatically establish the connection with Acumatica…
+When you select the saved template, Excel will open a new workbook which will automatically establish the connection with your ERP…

 …so that you can now start creating your next Velixo report without having to enter the connection information, by hand.